Tarun-tej-2007/eshop/README.md

 - A working connection between the backend and frontend that sends product data automatically.
 - A dynamic display of products on the frontend using a clean, reusable card layout.
 - A seamless and user-friendly interface that updates with any changes made to the backend data.

+# 🏆 Milestone 12: Displaying User-Specific Products Dynamically

+## 📋 **Objective**

+In this milestone, the goal is to display products that are specific to each user based on their email.
+The system should ensure that users only see products associated with their account, creating a personalized experience.

+---

+### 🔥 **Steps to Follow**

+#### 1️⃣ **Backend Preparation**

+Set up a way for the system to recognize and filter products linked to each user's email.
+This ensures that only relevant product information is retrieved for each user.

+#### 2️⃣ **Frontend Data Retrieval**

+Implement a process to request user-specific product data from the backend.
+The system should automatically fetch the right data based on the user’s email.

+#### 3️⃣ **Dynamic Product Display**

+Once the data is retrieved, display the products dynamically.
+Each user should see their personalized list of products without needing to refresh or reload the page manually.

+#### 4️⃣ **Personalized User Interface**

+Ensure the product display component can handle and present this personalized information effectively, enhancing the user experience with relevant details.

+---

+### ✅ **Expected Outcome**

+- Products displayed are specific to the user’s account.
+- The platform provides a personalized experience tailored to each user’s data.
+- The system dynamically updates and reflects changes seamlessly.

+This milestone enhances personalization and improves the overall functionality of your application. 🚀